nurujjamanpollob/custom-ui-collection-android/README.md

 <tr>
 <td> app:circle_border_width </td>
 <td> dimension </td>
 <td> Defines the CircleLayout's background circle border width.
-A valid Android Framework supported diemsion format is expected, such as dp, in etc. it will be parsed autometically, and converted to framework supported format. </td>
+A valid Android Framework supported dimension format is expected, such as dp, in etc. it will be parsed autometically, and converted to framework supported format. </td>
 </tr>
 </tbody>
 </table>